Malouf syndrome: Management

 Hormonal replacement therapy (testosterone, estrogen, progesterone, pituitary hormones, et cetera)- This treatment consists of taking medications containing the hormone that the body is lacking to replace the ones that the body no longer produces.
 These medications can come in the form of pills, patches, gels, or injections.

-It is important to note, Malouf syndrome will require regular monitoring.
+Malouf syndrome will require regular monitoring.
 Due to the nature of the disease, and given the potential for progressive symptoms, ongoing monitoring and evaluation by specialists in cardiology, dermatology, and orthopedics are recommended.
 Genetic counseling may also be beneficial for affected individuals and their families to understand the inheritance pattern and implications.

 In summary, Malouf syndrome is a complex disorder requiring a tailored approach to care.
 As research advances, further understanding of the genetic underpinnings of this condition may lead to more precise diagnostic tools and targeted therapies.

 Epidemiology

 The prevalence of Malouf syndrome is unknown at the moment and has not been fully defined.
 About 20 families from around the world, whose members have cardiogential syndrome, have been found in literature.
 However, the prevalence of familial dilated cardiomyopathy ranges from 30 to 50% cases, with 40% having an identifiable genetic cause.
 Dilated cardiomyopathy was originally classified as a rare disease, but the possibility of a familiar substrate was ignored.
 Dilated cardiomyopathy was later found to be a major cause of heart failure, especially among young patients.
 Dilated cardiomyopathy began to be identified as a systemic condition rather than an isolated disease.
 Even despite these major efforts and contributions, the incidence and prevalence of dilated cardiomyopathy remain unknown.